OCA/l10n-france/l10n_fr_account_payment_intl_credit_transfer/readme/DESCRIPTION.md

-This module adds the regulatory reporting codes used in France for the generation of ISO 20022/PAIN credit transfer and direct debit files.
+This module adds the regulatory reporting codes used in France for the generation of non-SEPA ISO 20022/PAIN credit transfer files.
 These codes are defined in the [technical note DGS n°16-02](https://www.banque-france.fr/system/files/2023-08/banque_de_france_espace_declarants_note_technique_dgs_ndeg_16-02_v1.1.pdf) of the [Banque de France](https://www.banque-france.fr/).